What is Clean Drain Dry?

 Clean, Drain and Dry conveys a simple and effective procedure for recreational users to follow:

-CLEAN plants, animals and mud from your boat and gear
+Inspect and clean plants, animals and mud from watercraft, trailer and gear.

-DRY all parts of your boat and gear completely.
+Dry all parts of your watercraft, trailer and gear completely between trips.

 Clean Drain Dry BC Pilot